Centralizers in the Group of Interval Exchange Transformations: Centralizers in

+\begin{cor} Let $m\geq 3$.
+Let $\pi \in S_m$ be separating and irreducible.
+Let Then $A$ is a residual subset of $\Delta_m$ of full Lebesgue measure. \end{cor}

-Finally, we observe that Theorem 1.1 is a direct consequence of Theorem 3.4. \textit{Proof of Theorem 1.1}.
+For completeness, we explain why Theorem \ref{thm:centralizers general} follows from Theorem \ref{thm:centralizer rank}. \textit{Proof of Theorem \ref{thm:centralizers general}}.
 Let $T$ be a minimal IET which is not of rotation type.
 Suppose that the lengths of the exchanged subintervals are linearly independent over $\mathbb{Q}$.
 Let $m-1$ be the number of discontinuities of $T$.
 The assumption that $T$ is not of rotation type implies that $T$ has at least two discontinuities.
 So $m\geq 3$.
-Choose $\lambda\in \Delta_m$ according to Proposition 2.1.
+Choose $\pi \in S_m$ and $\lambda\in \Delta_m$ according to Proposition \ref{prop:separating existence}.
 The assumption that the lengths of the exchanged subintervals are linearly independent over $\mathbb{Q}$ implies that the dimension of the $\mathbb{Q}$-vector space spanned by $\lambda_1,\lambda_2,\dots,\lambda_m$ is $m$.
-According to a well-known result of Keane \cite{Keane1}, $T$ satisfies the i.d.o.c.
-Moreover, by the remarks following Proposition 2.1, $\text{rank}(T)=m$.
-Since $m\geq 3$, $\text{rank}(T)> 1 + \lfloor m/2 \rfloor$, so Theorem 3.4 implies that $C(T)=\langle T \rangle$.
+Since $T$ is minimal, it is clear that $\pi$ is irreducible.
+Therefore $T$ satisfies the IDOC.
+Moreover, since $\pi$ is separating, $\text{rank}(T)=m$.
+Since $m\geq 3$, $\text{rank}(T)> 1 + \lfloor m/2 \rfloor$, so Theorem \ref{thm:centralizer rank} implies that $C(T)=\langle T \rangle$.
+We now turn our attention to Theorem \ref{thm:centralizers idoc}.
+Our proof will follow the same strategy as our proof of Theorem \ref{thm:centralizer rank}.
+In place of Theorem \ref{thm:roots rank}, we will use following result, which was established by the author \cite[Theorem~1.5]{Bernazzani1}.